The Bronze Age

 Some historians believe that bronze was first brought to Britain by the Beaker people.
 These migrants appear to have mixed with local people and other migrating groups and over time came together to form what is known as the Wessex culture.
-This is associated with single burials in round barrows and rich grave goods.
+This is associated with single burials in round barrows, pottery ('beakers') used in burials and rich grave goods.

 One form of Bronze age housing in Britain was the roundhouse.
 Built to a circular plan, this had wall posts of wood or stone filled in with wattle-(woven wood) and- daub, a mixture of mud and straw.
 The house had a central hearth around which people slept and was roofed with hides, thatch or turf.

 People could now weave wool into cloth.
 Most people wore tunics, perhaps belted or worn with jewelled clasps.
 Women tended to wear longer skirts and men may have worn leggings, cloaks and hats.
 Razors and tweezers were used to remove hair.
 Richer people would have displayed their wealth on finer textiles and ornamentation.